 The greatest tourist earner for Rwanda is the gorilla trekking activity which is done in Volcanoes National Park, which earned them over $300 million in 2013.
 The stories about Rwanda being clean are real, and the sense of community cleanliness is entrenched in their social fabric, even in the constitution.
-Every last Saturday of the month, between 8am and 11am, everybody is required to take participate in cleaning.
+Every last Saturday of the month, between 8 am and 11 am, everybody is required to take participate in cleaning.
 The one way of understanding Rwanda as it is today is by visiting the Genocide Memorial centers.
-Of those who survived, many of them took refuge in Uganda, Democratic Republic of Congo and Kenya.
+Of those who survived, many of them took refuge in Uganda, the Democratic Republic of Congo, and Kenya.

 We didn’t cover all of the caves on the grounds that they are deathly dark and scary.
-However that is the thrill of the adventure.
+However, that is the thrill of the adventure.
 I can’t help but notice how similar our cultures are.
-The Rwandese likewise uses grass to weave mats, and baskets with conical covers.
-Their carvings, jewelry and fabric prints are so like those of some of Ugandan tribes.
+The Rwandese likewise use grass to weave mats, and baskets with conical covers.
+Their carvings, jewelry, and fabric prints are so like those of some of the Ugandan tribes.

 We had very little time in Rwanda and we didn’t explore all the attractions in the country, but we decided to arrange a serious 3-day gorilla safari in Rwanda in the next year and we will use African Jungle Adventures Ltd one of the leading tour and travel company operating in both Uganda and Rwanda.